sheardd/mvinstallationreadme/installationreadme-client.md

 4) When the prompt reappears, the environment installation will be complete and you should now have a virtual environment running in your terminal.

-   NOTE: In the course of running 'vagrant up', you may have seen the message 'The guest additions on this VM do not match the installed version of VirtualBox'.
-If so, it is recommended that you run 'vagrant plugin install vagrant-vbguest' in your terminal when 'vagrant up' has finished.
-This will fix this error the next time you run 'vagrant up', so run 'vagrant reload' to reboot the virtual environment for it to take effect (it won't take anything like as long the second time).
+   NOTE: In the course of running `vagrant up`, you may have seen the message 'The guest additions on this VM do not match the installed version of VirtualBox'.
+If so, it is recommended that you run `vagrant plugin install vagrant-vbguest` in your terminal when `vagrant up` has finished.
+This will fix this error the next time you run `vagrant up`, so run `vagrant reload` to reboot the virtual environment for it to take effect (it won't take anything like as long the second time).
 This is not crucial, but this warning can signify potential errors in some cases.
 If you are unsure